attilaolah/k0s/README.md

-# Nix flake to build `k0s`
+# Minimal `k0s` packages for Nix & Alpine

-This repo contains a Nix flake for building `k0s`, the "zero friction Kubernetes".
+This repo contains a Nix flake for building `k0s`, "The Zero Friction Kubernetes".

 The main goal is to leverage the NixOS build toolchains, which allows for easy cross-compilation for architectures that are not supported by the upstream project, i.e. `i686`.